 Iterating on this play in lots of different ways from lots of different alignments has made Lamb extremely comfortable working spaces and angles against zone.
 It's a well-designed, difficult to defend formula (one that made Baker Mayfield a Heisman winner).

-Baylor tried to disrupt it by hitting the Oklahoma receivers as they passed, making it harder for them to get to their spots.
-But Lamb is a physical player and fought through the contact.
+Baylor tried to disrupt the play by being extremely physical with Oklahoma receivers and making it harder for them to get to their spots.
+But Lamb is a physical player himself and fought through the contact.

 Despite Baylor's aggressive tactics Lamb shrugs off blows and locates those same soft spots in the defense he spent all year exploiting (slot, on the hashmarks).

-Lamb is so comfortable with contact that occasionally he doled out hits to defensive backs (bottom of the screen).
+This physicality is a hallmark of Lamb's game.
+In fact, he is so comfortable with contact that it was occasionally him doling out the hits to defensive backs (bottom of the screen).

-On this play the zone collapses in on him, taking away the first read.
+On this play the zone collapses in on him, taking away QB Jalen Hurts' first read.
 But Lamb doesn't give up on the play, instead slipping into a window behind the defense for a back-door touchdown (top of the screen, back of the stack).

 Lamb is also willing to abandon his route to work back towards the QB and bail him out of trouble.
 In this next clip Lamb exits the screen early on, running a route that takes him down the field.
 Nevertheless, he finds his way back into the play and presents a target to his scrambling QB (slot, bottom of the screen).

-The play is ultimately ruled incomplete, but Lamb nevertheless demonstrates good awareness and feel for finding open space.
+While the play is ultimately ruled incomplete, it still demonstrates good awareness and feel for finding open space.

-Lamb only needed to separate from man coverage a handful of times a game, if that.
+Lamb only needed to separate from man coverage a handful of times per game, if that.
 He certainly shows flashes of high-end route running ability, but there's not much to go off.